February Tree of the Month: The Tibetan Cherry (Prunus serrula)

 Figure 1.2: Specular Reflection and Grazing Angle Analysis at 2700K

-During February nights, the metallic sheen of the trunk reflects artificial light with a precision that matte-barked trees simply cannot achieve.
-We utilise precise Grazing Light techniques—placing high-CRI fixtures in close proximity to the base—to emphasise the mahogany tones and catch the translucent edges of the peeling bark.
+Nocturnal Design: The CRI VariableDuring February nights, the metallic sheen of the trunk reflects artificial light with a precision that matte-barked trees simply cannot achieve.
+We utilise precise Grazing Light techniques—placing high-CRI fixtures in close proximity to the base—to emphasise the mahogany tones.
+Standard garden LEDs often wash out the deep reds into a muddy brown, whereas our specified 2700K sources preserve the chromatic integrity of the wood.

 Technical Simulation: Grazing Light Performance